ibowditch/userdocs/_sources/kiosk.md.txt

 (blank_kiosk)=
 ### What if the Kiosk Screen is Blank?

-If the OIC hasn't set up an event in advance, no event is available, and you won't be able to sign-in immediately.
+If the OIC hasn't {ref}`set up an event<cal-add-event>` in advance, no event is available, and you won't be able to sign-in immediately.

 Never fear - you can still sign-in, but first you'll need to create a new event on behalf of the OIC.
 You do this by clicking the <span class="badge badge-pill badge-primary">**New Event+**</span> button at the top right of